Aaron98990/ways-of-the-game/spirit-of-the-game.md

 - For lower levels of football, this is acceptable as the goalkeeper may not understand the tactical advantage they are giving the other team or there may not be enough people to reteieve balls.

-A goalkeeper deliberately allows the ball to rebound off their hands which they could have wasily caught.

-- Warn the goalkeeper once.
-If it happens again, penalize it.
-Some referees are inconsistent on calling this so calling this the first time would be unfair.

 Allowing all players, including the goalkeeper, to be ready for a kickoff after celebrating a goal.

 - It is the fair thing to do.